kakisoft/slides/logistic-for-engineers-en/slide.md

 ### Stock taking

-Stock taking is the process of chekiang number of items in warehouses.
+Stock taking is the process of checking number of items in warehouses.

 ---